fricciardi/datetime2/docs/index.rst

    Return an object that represent a date which is ``day_count - 1`` days after January 1 of year 1 of the current Gregorian calendar.
-The argument is required and must be an integer.
-There is no restriction on its numeric value.
+The argument is required and must be an integer; there is no restriction on its numeric value.
+Using any other type of parameter, a :exc:`TypeError` exception is raised.

 .. classmethod:: Date.today()